-This part of the manual describes the basic concepts of CICS intercommunication and the various facilities that are provided.
-It defines CICS intercommunication, and introduces the two types of intercommunication: multiregion operation and intersystem communication.
+This section describes the basic concepts of CICS intercommunication and the various facilities that are provided.

+Chapter 1, "Introduction to CICS intercommunication," on page 3 defines CICS intercommunication, and introduces the two types of intercommunication: multiregion operation and intersystem communication.
 It then describes the basic intercommunication facilities that CICS provides.
 These are:

-- · Function shipping
+- Function shipping

 - · Asynchronous processing

 - · Transaction routing

 - Distributed program link (DPL)

-- · Distributed transaction processing (DTP).
+- Distributed transaction processing (DTP).